-Panthera had marketable securities as of December 31, 2020 and 2019, whose cost approximated fair value.
 Panthera's accounting policy is to recognize transfers between levels of the fair value hierarchy on the date of the event or change in circumstances that caused the transfer.
-There were no transfers into or out of Level 1, Level 2 or Level 3 for the years ended December 31, 2020 and 2019.
+There were no transfers into or out of Level 1, Level 2 or Level 3 for the years ended December 31, 2021 and 2020.